-This new tool enhances your wildfire preparation experience!
+This tool enhances your wildfire preparation experience!
 We understand that your living situation is unique and our app will help you personalize your wildfire preparation steps.
 You’ll start by taking a short survey that identifies what actions you’ll need to take.
 While completing these actions, you can save and share your progress.
 And be sure to stay up to date on incidents by signing up for text messages!
 Use the link below to get started.

-READY FOR WILDEFIRE APP FAQ
+READY FOR WILDFIRE APP FAQ

 A: Many Californians aren’t properly prepared for wildfire, or what to do when wildfire strikes near them.
-CAL FIRE launched the new Ready for Wildfire app to help residents prepare for and stay accurately informed about California wildfires.
+CAL FIRE launched the Ready for Wildfire app to help residents prepare for and stay accurately informed about California wildfires.
 With a web app, CAL FIRE can make quick and timely updates, making information more readily accessible to users.

 Q: How do I access the Ready for Wildfire web-based app?